On the Existence of Uniformly Most Powerful Bayesian Tests With Application to Non-Central Chi-Squared Tests: Introduction

-where $t(\bfx)$ is a function of the data.
+where $t(\bfx)$ was a sufficient statistic.
 By so doing, the probability in (\ref{c5:separable}) can be maximized with respect to $\theta$ by simply minimizing $A(\gamma,\theta)$, regardless of the distribution of $t(\bfx)$, thus producing a UMPBT($\gamma$) test.

-The primary goal of this article is to provide a new approach to defining UMPBTs when $\text{\bf{P}}_{\btt}[\text{BF}_{10}(\bfx) > \gamma]$ cannot be written in the form of (\ref{c5:separable}).
-A primary application of the resulting method is to derive UMPBTs for tests of non-centrality parameters in $\chi^2$ distributions with arbitrary degrees of freedom.
+The primary goal of this article is to provide a new approach to defining UMPBT's when $\text{\bf{P}}_{\btt}[\text{BF}_{10}(\bfx) > \gamma]$ cannot be written in the form of (\ref{c5:separable}).
+A primary application of the resulting method is to derive UMPBT's for tests of non-centrality parameters in $\chi^2$ distributions with arbitrary degrees of freedom, although the methodology presented in this article also requires the existence of scalar-valued sufficient statistics.

+The extension of UMPBT's to $\chi^2$ tests is important because it facilitates the calibration of classical $p$-values and Bayes factors obtained from $\chi^2$ tests.
+This calibration can be accomplished by finding the evidence threshold $\gamma$ that produces the same rejection region as the classical test conducted at the given significance level $\alpha$.
+This $\gamma$ implicitly defines the UMPBT alternative hypothesis, from which the Bayes factor of the test can be computed.
+Thus, a correspondence between $\gamma$ and $\alpha$, and the $p$-value and the Bayes factor is obtained.
+Examples of this procedure are discussed in Section \ref{c5:discuss}

+Aside from applications involving hypothesis tests based on $\chi^2$ statistics, UMPBT's based on $\chi^2$ statistics have potential application in the realm of Bayesian model selection.
+For example, \citet{hu} propose the use of likelihood ratio test statistics to compute Bayes factors in model selection procedures.
+For spurious regressors, the resulting $\chi^2$ test statistic has a central $\chi^2$ distribution; for important regressors it has a non-central $\chi^2$ distribution.
+UMPBT's for the non-centrality parameter thus provide an objective prior for computing the marginal density of $\chi^2$-statistics in model selection procedures.
+Importantly, the alternative model for the $\chi^2$ statistic implicit in this framework is a non-local prior density.
+In contrast, other default Bayesian variable selection procedures are based on the use of local alternative priors on regression parameters \citep{intrinsic,ohagan}.
+The potential value of using non-local priors in Bayesian variable selection is discussed in \citet{nlp}.

 The remainder of this article is organized as follows.
-Section \ref{c5:method} describes methodology to determine the existence of UMPBTs.
-In Section \ref{c5:commondist} we exploit this methodology to derive the $\umpbtg$ of a non-centrality parameter of a $\chi^2_\nu$ distribution with $\nu >1 $ degrees of freedom.
-This test is important for computing Bayes factors in tests of independence in contingency tables and for computing Bayes factors based on likelihood ratio and score tests \citep{bfts}.
-Several examples are provided in Section \ref{c5:result}.
+Section \ref{c5:method} describes methodology to determine the existence of UMPBT's.
+In Section \ref{c5:commondist} we exploit this methodology to derive the $\umpbtg$ of a non-centrality parameter of a $\chi^2_\nu$ distribution with $\nu \geq 1$ degrees of freedom.
+Several examples are provided in Section \ref{c5:commondist}.
 Concluding comments appear in Section \ref{c5:discuss}.